semgrep/semgrep-docs/docs/secure-guardrails/overview.md

 - AI-generated remediation guidance through Semgrep Assistant
 - The rule's `fix`

-Much of the remediation guidance originates from the rule itself, which is also used to generate Semgrep Assistant's advice.
-Learning the basic Semgrep rule structure can help you customize remediation for developers in the future, or write and deploy guardrails of your own.
+Much of the remediation guidance originates from the rule itself, which is also used to generate Semgrep Assistant's advice (if Assistant is enabled).
+Learning the basic Semgrep rule structure can help you:

+- Customize remediation through your organization-specific rules.
+  - Writing your own rules provides you with a means to tailor Semgrep to your organization with or without Assistant.
+- Write and deploy guardrails of your own.

 The following example illustrates a basic Semgrep rule.